 What exactly is zero trust, why should we care about it, and how does an organization implement it?
 The answer is simple.
 In today’s interconnected world, where companies store many of their assets outside of their organization, the traditional “castle and moat” security model no longer suffices.

 Implementing a zero trust philosophy is essential for reducing the risk to the enterprise or organization.
 Additionally, federal agencies are now mandated to adopt zero trust, which will likely cascade into other industries and service contracts.
-This blog will explore the foundations of a successful zero trust architecture and how to approach implementation for the best results
+This blog will explore the foundations of a successful zero trust architecture and how to approach implementation for the best results.

 The National Institute of Standards and Technology devised a set of standards for adopting processes that will authenticate and authorize user network access across all federal agencies, and ensure users accept those mechanisms.